Do electric heaters use a lot of electricity?

 In short, we can see that the 1,500W heater cost per hour is $0.20.

 You can use a little bit of math to simplify this step-by-step process.
 Namely, you have to multiply wattage with the cost of electricity and running hours (and divide it by 1,000 to convert watts in kilowatts).
-Here’s how the electric space heater running cost equations looks like:
+Here’s what the electric space heater running cost equations looks like:

 Heating Running Cost = Power (W) * Price Of Electricity ($ per kWh) * No. Of Running Hours / 1,000